apache/wicket-site/contribute/write.md

 When you're done with making your changes, please check the following:

 * Do the modified files contain only those changes that you actually want to publish?
-(Use `svn diff` to check)
+(Use `git status` to check)
-* Did you restart Jekyll to generate the site?
+* Did you start Jekyll to generate the site?

-If these things are OK, you can either [generate a patch](http://svnbook.red-bean.com/en/1.7/svn.ref.svn.c.diff.html) when you're not a committer, or just commit the changes.
+If these things are OK, you can either create a pull request when you're not a committer, or just commit the changes.
 In the latter case, the modifications are pushed immediately to the site and are live within a minute.